vatlab/vat-docs/content/Documentation/vtools_commands/import.md

 Command `` vtools import `` imports variants, sample genotypes and related information fields from formats other than VCF as well.
 The imported variants are saved to the master variant table `variant` of the project, along with their information fields.

 {{% notice tip %}}
-1. Variant tools can import SNVs, Indels and complex variants with reference and alternative alleles explicitly listed in the source files.
+Variant tools can import SNVs, Indels and complex variants with reference and alternative alleles explicitly listed in the source files.
 It cannot yet handle structural variants such as large indels listed in vcf file as `<INS>` or `DUP:TANDEM>`.
 For details about how different types of variants are imported into *variant tools*, please refer to [here]([1]).
+{{% /notice %}}

+{{% notice tip %}}
-2. It is sometimes useful to import only variants to a project.
+It is sometimes useful to import only variants to a project.
 The variant info could be added later using command [`vtools update`](Documentation/vtools Commands/update.md), or built into an annotation database to reduce the size of the project.
 {{% /notice %}}